ember-cli/eslint-plugin-ember/docs/rules/no-tracked-properties-from-args.md

 ## Rule Details

 This rule disallows the creation of @tracked properties with values from `this.args`.
 The @tracked property will not be updated when the args change, which is almost never what you want.
+Instead, use a getter to derive the desired state.

 ## Examples